 But don't worry, you don't have to choose between being healthy and remembering your phone — there are alternative medications in almost every category that don't mess with your memory as much, should you find it's a major problem.

 6. An Underactive Thyroid

-Famous for its near-magical abilities to slow your metabolism, mess with your periods, skew your sense of temperature, and generally induce a feeling of sloth-style sluggishness, an underactive thyroid can also induce insomnia and depression — both of which have a tendency to make our memories become underactive, as well.
+Famous for its near-magical abilities to slow your metabolism, mess with your periods, skew your sense of temperature, and generally induce a feeling of sloth-style sluggishness, an underactive thyroid can also yield symptoms similar to depression, including memory issues and inability to focus.
+Luckily, slow thyroids can be fixed easily with medication.

 Though studies haven't 100 percent proved its existence, "pregnancy brain" or "baby brain" is more than just a dumb plot point on some sitcom you saw the last time you were at your parents' house — many people report memory problems during pregnancy, including misplacing items and becoming distracted in the middle of activities.

 Some researchers think that these symptoms could be caused by anything from hormonal changes to the stress and sleep deprivation that often accompany pregnancy— while others think that it's all about perception; since there's so much press about "baby brain," many people anticipate experiencing it, and thus are extra sensitive to any lapses in memory that they may experience.

 This post was originally published on May 19, 2015.
 It was updated on July 1, 2019.